 Hemp is an ancient crop, grown for its fibre and put to thousands of uses.
-Unreasonably lumped in with cannabis, hemp was supplanted and restricted for nearly a hundred years – but it being heralded as an outstanding building material for our time.
+Unreasonably lumped in with cannabis, hemp was supplanted and restricted for nearly a hundred years – but it is now being heralded as an outstanding building material for our time.

 New Zealand’s first house made of hemp will be finished this summer.
 Lance and Miranda Palmer are building a 195 m2 home in Taranaki using hempcrete for their walls.